gstackio/gstack-bosh-environment/docs/deployments-tests.md

 cf api --skip-ssl-validation https://api.$(bosh int ./conf/depl-vars.yml --path /system_domain)
 ```

-Then you can login with username `admin`, push apps, browse marketplace, etc.
+Then you can login with username `admin`.
+You'll find the necessary password
+as detaled in the table below.

 Property              | File
 ----------------------|---------------------------------------
 `cf_admin_password`   | `deployments/cf/state/depl-creds.yml`

+Once logged in, you can push apps (See `cf push -h`), browse marketplace with
+`cf marketplace`, provision data services, bind them to your applications,
+etc.

+As an example, you can push the Stratos web console, as explained below.

-### CF-MySQL DBaaS
+### CF-MySQL database-as-a-service cluster

 Set the `cf_admin_password` property in `deployments/mysql/conf/depl-vars.yml`
 to the one found for the same name in `deployments/cf/state/depl-creds.yml`.